Press ReleaseDecember 18th, 2017

 Turtle Island’s Gulf of Mexico Office and our Sea Turtle Restoration Project work to protect and restore populations of endangered sea turtles and marine biodiversity on the Texas Coast and throughout the Gulf.
-A new study from the Univeristy of Miami shows that far more (320,000) endangered sea turtles were likely exposed to toxic oil from BP’s Deepwater Horizon explosion five years ago than previously thought, making our efforts to safeguard these turtles even more critical.
+A new study from the University of Miami shows that far more (320,000) endangered sea turtles were likely exposed to toxic oil from BP’s Deepwater Horizon explosion five years ago than previously thought, making our efforts to safeguard these turtles even more critical.
 For nearly 25 years the project has safeguarded sea turtles and engaged the public in our conservation efforts through education, outreach, beach nesting patrols, classroom visits and other habitat protection efforts.
 Learn more below and join us!

 Texas Sea Turtle Nesting Beach Patrol

-In 2014, Turtle Island assumed responsibility for volunteer recruitment, training and coordination of the Upper Texas Coast Nesting Beach Monitor Program.
+In 2014, Turtle Island began coordinating volunteer recruitment, training and scheduling of the Upper Texas Coast Nesting Beach Monitor Program.

 The Upper Coast program, initiated by Dr. Andre Landry of Texas A&M University, is one of six patrol units on the Texas Coast that provides vital sea turtle nesting data, first responders when sea turtles are sighted by the public, and crucial training to volunteers.